 So, in terms of online marketing, this is a 13% sign-to-lead conversion rate or response rate and a 2.75% sign-to-sales conversion rate.

-Since she is already quite experienced and has done a lot of testing with different ad copies, we can’t assume that this is an average conversion rate.
+Since she is already quite experienced and has done a lot of testing with different ad copies, we can’t assume this is an average conversion rate.

 But using 400 signs in this test comes close to a reliable statistic that we can use.

 Her total profit from the transactions was $81, 323.68.

-According to this forum thread of real estate investors where one investor tells about his experience with bandit signs, his results varied from area to area, and he would get 1 call for every 3 to 10 signs put out.
+According to this forum thread of real estate investors, where one investor tells about his experience with bandit signs, his results varied from area to area.
+He would get 1 call for every 3 to 10 signs put out.

 This would mean a sign to lead conversion rate or response rate between 10% and 30%.

-Taking both experienced results into consideration using conservative numbers, you can expect a response rate of 10% to 13% per bandit sign, and a 2.75% sign to sales conversion rate.
+Considering both experienced results using conservative numbers, you can expect a response rate of 10% to 13% per bandit sign and a 2.75% sign-to-sales conversion rate.

 According to this provider, a simple bandit sign costs $4.13 per piece (quantity of 50) and $3.07 (quantity between 100-500).